Architecture

 PeekabooAutomation

-• Depends on Tachikoma for provider metadata and PeekabooVisualizer for optional UI feedback.
+• Depends on Tachikoma for provider/model execution and on PeekabooVisualizer for optional UI feedback.

 PeekabooAgentRuntime